-UNAA Rules for the 2017-2018 Season
+UNAA Rules for the 2023-2024 SEASON 9

 This guide helps summarize UNAA rules and guidelines so that UNAA Gyms and members have an easier time knowing the key points to being in the UNAA!

 Area Qualifiers will be held by all UNAA (Ultimate Ninja Athlete Association) qualified gyms at dates of their choosing based upon scheduling availability with UNAA.
-Each Area qualifier will advance the top 50% of each class.
-Regionals will advance the top 3 from each class to Finals.
-UNAA requires that all gyms who are accepted into the UNAA abide by our rules.
+Each Area qualifier will advance the TOP 3 OR 50% of each class, whichever is Greater.

 Ninja Gym Competition Format

 In order to be considered for an Area Qualifying gym, each gym must have a minimum of at least 7 of the following obstacles: Please note that this list can be updated at any time.

 Quintuple Steps, Salmon Ladder, Double Salmon Ladder, Lache Bars, Rope Climb, Rolling Log, Cliff Hanger, Unstable Bridge, Warped Wall, Rock Wall, Floating Doors, Rope Swing, Jumping Bars, Pipe Slider, Peg Board, Balance Tank, Cargo Net, Devil Steps, Ring Toss, Jumping Spider, Swing ladder, Body Prop, Rumbling Dice, Spider Flip, Door Knob Grasper, Flying Bar, Spider Climb, Grip Junction, Invisible Ladder, Pole Graspers, Balance beam, Slack Line, Silk Sliders, Balance steps, Wing Nuts, Flying Squirrel, Ring Hop, Spinning log, Balance bars, Fidget spinners, Flywheel, Dragon Back, Board hopper, Ring Hopper.